engageintellect/astro-homepage/README.md

-# astro-homepage
+# engage-homepage

 ## Description:

-A simple website for @engageintellect.
+A simple landing page website for @engageintellect.

 # Features